 The Humane Society of Wilkes has a spay/neuter assistance program to help residents of Wilkes County!
 We can issue a “voucher” to eligible Wilkes County residents for a reduced-cost spay or neuter of your pet(s) at two local veterinary hospitals.
-Vouchers are available for both cats and dogs that will be 6 months or older at the time of surgery.
+Vouchers are available for cats and dogs that will be about 6 months or older at the time of surgery.

 Wilkes Veterinary Hospital

 SNAP registration is usually on the first Friday of each month from 11 a.m. until 12:30 p.m Check the events calendar for dates.

 You should get your pet's surgery appointment at one of the participating vets, be sure they know you plan to use a SNAP voucher.

 You must be a Wilkes County resident and be 18 years old or older (bring ID).

 You must bring proof of income in the form of a Medicaid card or a copy of your last tax return showing an annual income of under $25,000.

 Please bring payment of $35 per cat and $50 per dog in cash (exact change) or check.

 You may purchase two vouchers per person per registration event, toward a limit of six cats and two dogs per year.

 Pets must have a current rabies certificate or receive a rabies vaccine at the time of surgery for additional cost.
 There are some other conditions that may result in a higher cost for surgery, including a female in heat or pregnant or a male with cryptorchidism (undescended testicles).
 Pain medication is not included in the cost of the voucher.